daattali/beautiful-jekyll/course.md

 ### Sound good?
 Ready to start simplifying?
 Click [HERE](https://buy.stripe.com/cN202a5Ou0206MUeUX) to get started!

 I understand that sometimes it's hard to get started.
 So, I put together a FREE course to get you started: **10 Questions to Help you Simplify Your Home Life** + an accompanying workbook.
-You can access that [HERE](https://mailchi.mp/b9ced2aa71e3/10-questions-to-help-you-simplify-your-home-life) and then come back to this page to take the full course when you are ready!
+You can access that [HERE](https://mailchi.mp/b9ced2aa71e3/10-questions-to-help-you-simplify-your-home-life) and then come back here to take the full course when you are ready!

-And. _Are you looking for a community of other moms simplifying their home lives?_ This is a small sample of the free resources you'll gain access to by being apart of my monthly mail list.
-Click on the link to gain access to any freebie you'd like!
-You'll also gain full access to all of my freebies the next time I mail out a newsletter.
+_Are you looking for a community of other moms simplifying their home lives?_ This is a small sample of the free resources you'll gain access to by being apart of my monthly mail list.
+Signup below or signup by grabbing one of the free resources below.

 * [Create Your Simple Laundry Routine Worksheet](https://mailchi.mp/a5efd04962e4/simplelaundry)
 * [Plan Your Zero Spend Month Worksheets](https://mailchi.mp/8264c25ebc2a/zerospend)